What is Recruitment Marketing?

 Paint a Picture of Your Company with a Careers Blog

-You already know that if a person is interested in an opportunity at your company, they’re looking for content that will help them get to know you.
-Starting a careers blog is a super easy way to consistently publish articles that will do this.
+Starting a careers blog is a simple way to consistently publish articles that answer candidate questions and develop their relationship with you.
 What’s more, your careers blog makes it easier for your employees and referral network to put your name in front of the people they know because your articles give them a reason to talk about you.

 You can publish your employee stories on your careers blog, but there are other types of content that will help you illustrate the value you bring to your employees such as: